sigmacoy/sigmacoy/README.md

 # 👋 Hello, I'm Mc Cauley!

 Welcome to my GitHub profile! <br>
-I'm a Computer Science student passionate about mastering and diving deep into Artificial Intelligence.
+I'm a Computer Science student passionate about diving deep into Artificial Intelligence.

 ## 🚀 About Me